nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 ![](/assets/flatcar-dokploy/hetzner-5.png)

+Now do the 80/20 of locking down your server in 2 simple steps:

+- Assign the Dokploy UI to a subdomain or domain so that your raw IP doesn't need to be exposed to the open internet.
+All your containers will only be accessible over a domain anyway.
-Assign the Dokploy UI to a subdomain or domain, and then you can close all the ports except for `80` for http and `443` for https, which will let those pesky bots bite their teeth out when they're sniffing for our non-standard SSH port.
+- Then you can close all the ports except for `80` for http and `443` for https in Hetzner.
+Note we close port 22 also - the SSH port - now that we can do server administration through HTTPS - which will let those pesky bots bite their teeth out when they're sniffing for our non-standard SSH port.
 Access everything you need through the web dashboard.
-You shouldn't really need to check in much on the underlying linux system again.
-You now have an auto-updating and sealed off host, with an auto-updating container deployment system, itself running in a container.
+You shouldn't really need to check in much on the underlying Linux system again, but you can do so with the integrated Dokploy terminal if needed.

+You now have an auto-updating sealed off host, with an auto-updating container deployment system, itself running in a container.

 ---